CloudLabsAI-Azure/Solution-Accelerators/Smart-Spaces-Sustainability/Deployment/Deployment.md

 ##### Confirm Azure Functions - HTTP REST Operations:
 This step will confirm the IOTHub deployment and coresponding simulation functionality.

-1. Open the POSTMan DESKTOP Tool.
+1. Download/Open the POSTMan DESKTOP Tool: https://www.postman.com/
 2. Navigate to your installation of the Azure Function App named: FuncSMARTSPACE-HVAC.
 3. On the left-hand navigation menu, click on the "Functions" icon.
 4. Click on the NAME of the deployed function.
 It should be named "FuncSMARTSPACE-HVAC".